Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 The sooner you take action, the better.

-CV treatment involves raising the vaginal pH for a short period of time to clear the excess of Lactobacillus.
-This can be done by using something called Sitz baths.
+Cytolytic Vaginosis treatment involves raising the vaginal pH for a short period of time to clear the excess of Lactobacillus.
+This can be done using a Sitz bath.

-A Sitz bath is made by mixing one tablespoon of baking soda with 4 liters of lukewarm tap water.
-Then all you have to do is sit in there and wait for those Lactobacillus to stop partying.
+A Sitz bath is made by mixing one tablespoon of baking soda with 4 liters of lukewarm tap water [1].
+Then all you have to do is sit in there and wait for Lactobacillus to stop partying.
 Ask your provider for detailed instructions on how to do this and for how long, especially if you are pregnant as it might not be recommended for you.

 A study reported that doing Sitz baths every two days for ten days was enough to see an improvement in symptoms [1].